MicrosoftDocs/SupportArticles-docs/support/windows-server/active-directory/active-directory-replication-event-id-2087.md

 - The FQDN of the source domain controller and destination domain controller
 - The IP address of the source domain controller

-The updated version of Dcdiag that is included in Windows Support Tools in Windows Server 2003 SP1 contains tests that provide consolidated and improved testing of basic and advanced DNS features.
+The updated version of Dcdiag that is included in any supported version of Windows Server contains tests that provide consolidated and improved testing of basic and advanced DNS features.
 You can use this tool to diagnose basic DNS functionality and dynamic updates.

-When you use the enhanced SP1 version of Dcdiag for DNS testing, there are specific requirements that do not apply to all Dcdiag tests.
+When you use Dcdiag for DNS testing, there are specific requirements that do not apply to all Dcdiag tests.

 Requirements:

-- Membership in **Enterprise Admins**, or equivalent, is the minimum required to complete the new DNS tests that are available in the SP1 version of Dcdiag.
+- Membership in **Enterprise Admins**, or equivalent, is the minimum required to complete the DNS tests.
 Review details about using the appropriate accounts and group memberships at [Local and Domain Default Groups](/previous-versions/orphan-topics/ws.10/dd728026(v=ws.10)).
 - Tool: Dcdiag.exe
 - Operating system:
-  - You can run the enhanced version of Dcdiag on computers running the following operating systems:

-    - Windows XP Professional
-    - Windows Server 2003
-    - Windows Server 2003 with SP1
-  - You can run the new Dcdiag DNS tests against Microsoft DNS servers that are installed on domain controllers running the following operating systems:
-    - Windows 2000 Server with Service Pack 3 (SP3)
-    - Windows 2000 Server with Service Pack 4 (SP4)
-    - Windows Server 2003
-    - Windows Server 2003 with SP1
+  - Any Supported versions of Windows Server or client with RSAT

 > [!NOTE]
 > You can use the `/f:` switch in Dcdiag commands to save the output to a text file.
 Use `/f: FileName` to generate the file in the location that is indicated in *FileName*, for example, `/f:c:\Test\DnsTest.txt`.